 I am a wildlife biologist interested in the behavioural and physiological aspects of group living in vertebrates.
 I consider myself to be somewhat of a “research chimera”, as I use methods from different fields to adress a variation of questions in the framework of evolutionary ecology.

-You can find details on current and past research projects by following the links on the left (will be frequently updated).
+You can find details on current and past research projects by following the links on the left.
 All resulting publications are available as pdfs for free.